sridharjena97/medical_billing_system/README.md

   - Create Invoices
   - Print invoices
-  - Save invoices in your local storage
+  - Save invoices into your local storage

 ### Installation

 **This is the guide for windows systems
 - Install python >=3.7
 ```sh